-Start your new nursing career at Fraser Health
+Start your nursing career as a newly graduated RN/RPN or LPN at Fraser Health

-At Fraser Health, you’ll feel supported as you begin your new career as a nurse with the New Graduate Practice Transition Program.
+At Fraser Health, we’re here to support you as you begin your new career as a registered nurse (RN) / registered psychiatric nurse (RPN) or licensed practical nurse (LPN) with the New Graduate Program.

 “The New Graduate Program bridges the gap between being a student and a nurse.”